scalatra/scalatra-website/getting-started/jrebel.md

 ## 6. Limitations

 JRebel is nearly always able to eliminate the need to explicitly reload your container after a code change.
-However, if you change any of your routes patterns, there is nothing JRebel can do, you will have to run `container:reload`.
+However, if you change any of your routes patterns, there is nothing JRebel can do, you will have to run `container:reload /`.